 The Prime Minister, Justin Trudeau, today issued the following statement on Ukrainian Independence Day:

-“Today, we join the Ukrainian community in Canada and around the world to celebrate the 27th anniversary of Ukraine’s independence.
+“Today, we join Ukrainian communities in Canada and around the world to celebrate the 28th anniversary of Ukraine’s independence.

-“On behalf of all Canadians, Sophie and I wish everyone celebrating a happy Independence Day.
+“On behalf of all Canadians, Sophie and I wish everyone celebrating a happy Ukrainian Independence Day.